ioquatix/fingerprint/README.md

 Fingerprint is a general purpose data integrity tool that uses cryptographic hashes to detect changes in files.
 Fingerprint scans a directory tree and generates a small transcript file containing the names and cryptographic hashes of the files in a tree.
 This snapshot file can then be used to generate a list of files that have been created, deleted, or modified.
 If so much as a single bit in a single file in the directory tree has changed, Fingerprint will detect it.

 Traditionally, the only way to preserve data was to take regular backups and hope that any unwanted changes that occurred would be major, obvious ones (such as loss of the disk).
-This approach meant trusting all the software to which the data was exposed: operating systems, backup software, communications software, compression software, encryption software, and archiving software.
-Unfortunately, each of these systems is highly complex and can inflict all kinds of damage on the data, much of the damage undetectable to humans who aren't actively using the data at the time.
+This approach means trusting all the software to which the data was exposed: operating systems, backup software, communications software, compression software, encryption software, and archiving software.
+Unfortunately, each of these systems is highly complex and can inflict all kinds of damage on data, much of the damage undetectable to humans who aren't actively using the data at the time.
 Fingerprint allows data to be monitored, detecting even the change of a single bit.
 If a change is detected, the corrupted data can be restored from backups.
 This approach provides far more assurance than the traditional approach.

 Fingerprint can be used for: